 Posting the Dead

-A very old story indeed but it involves a perennial favorite here on Pruned.
-Architect John Ronan apparently wants to turn Chicago's old main post office behemoth — located a mere block away from the Sears Tower in downtown — into the largest municipal cemetery in entire world.
-And I'm all atwitter.
+This is a very old story, but it involves a perennial subject here on Pruned.
+Architect John Ronan apparently wants to turn Chicago's old main post office behemoth—located a mere block away from Sears Tower—into the largest municipal cemetery in the world.
+In Downtown Chicago!

 Once the major processing and storage center for interstate commerce and communication, John Ronan wants to return the building to its former function, though this time to process and store something of a different sort: dead bodies — by the millions.
 And he sees them “floating up the Chicago River, driving down the Eisenhower, riding in on the rails.”